cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 In the first published version, ``cvmfs-gateway-0.2.5``, the application files were installed under ``/opt/cvmfs-gateway`` and the database files under ``/opt/cvmfs-mnesia``.
-Starting with version 0.2.6, the application in installed under ``/usr/libexec/cvmfs-gateway``, while the database files are under ``/var/lib/cvmfs-gateway``.
+Starting with version 0.2.6, the application is installed under ``/usr/libexec/cvmfs-gateway``, while the database files are under ``/var/lib/cvmfs-gateway``.

 When updating from 0.2.5, please make sure that the application is stopped: ::